gather-ai/gather-ai.github.io/_posts/2022-10-12-federated-learning-iot-part-1.md

 toc_sticky: true
 ---

 👋 Hi there.
 Recently, I have started working on the [Federated Learning](https://en.wikipedia.org/wiki/Federated_learning) (FL) field, Federated Learning deployment on IoT devices in specific.
-There are many powerful frameworks outside such as [Flower](https://flower.dev/), [FedML](https://doc.fedml.ai/) to help you learn and practice the topic easily.
-However, I believe that we cannot understand the real challenges and issues of applying FL to an IoT environment when using these frameworks.
-Therefore, this 2-part tutorial walks through implementing an FL setting on a network of IoT devices with pure Python.
-Let's get started by summarizing what is FL.
+In this 2-part series of tutorials, I will use a powerful framework [Flower](https://flower.dev/) to implement a simple FL algorithm on a real network of IoT devices.
+Let's get started by summarizing what FL is.
 {: style="text-align: justify;"}

 ## 1. Background